alexharri/website/posts/visuals-first.md

   <SmallNote label="" center>Examples of release comics I've shared within Arkio.</SmallNote>
 </ImageCarousel>

-These release comics have been an effective medium for communicating changes <EmDash /> their visual nature makes them really easy to understand at a glance.
+These release comics have been an effective medium for communicating changes.
+Their visual nature makes them really easy to understand at a glance.

 <Image src="~/dace-quote.png" width={500} />
 <SmallNote label="" center>The release comics have been well received!</SmallNote>